santiagososa/order-tracker/README.md

 ### IMPORTANT
 OpenAI es expensive, and running this script with hundreads of emails should be controlled carefully.
 If you want to play with the free trial, you can do it, but be aware that you'll probably run out of the ~US$18 free credit very fast.
 If you add a credit card, you should be very conscious about how and when to call the API.

-Alternatively, if you'd like to experiment in a more manual way, you can always use *GmailHandler* to download emails, and then do some manual GPT experimentation using OpenAI playground, linked here: https://beta.openai.com/playground
+Alternatively, if you'd like to experiment in a more manual way, you can always use *GmailHandler* script to download emails (or even more manually, simply go to your inbox and copy/past emails) and then do some manual GPT experimentation using OpenAI playground, linked here: https://beta.openai.com/playground

+Next section explains how to do this.

 ## Some example Prompts you can test:
 OpenAI and GPT are ALL about finetunning your Prompts.
 Here are some examples for your inspiration: